Are UK Energy Prices Still Going Up?

 It's no secret there's an ongoing energy crisis.
 With many people seeing home energy bills sharply increase throughout 2021 and into 2022, it is not welcome news that the energy cap; that has offered some protection against surging energy prices, increased again on April 1 2022.

-There has been lots of uncertainty and even confusion about what to do when your fixed deal comes to an end since we wrote our 2021 update, but now 2022 has seen an increase of 54%; this is an extra £693 to the average annual energy bill.
+There has been lots of uncertainty and even confusion about what to do when your fixed deal comes to an end since the 2021 price cap update, but now 2022 has seen an increase of 54%; this is an extra £693 to the average annual energy bill.

 The UK energy price cap increased by 54% in April 2022.

 The price cap only limits the amount you can be charged per unit of gas and electricity.
 It has caused some confusion as there's actually no limit to the amount you can be charged for home energy – as the more you use, the more you will spend.

 For years it has been well-known that fixed energy deals are much cheaper than variable alternatives.
 This sudden change with surging wholesale energy costs meaning that the default tariff price cap had energy suppliers selling gas and electricity at a loss.
 So, energy suppliers are charging profitable tariffs at considerably higher prices through fixed deals.
 The issue is nobody is buying them.

 Ofgem, the energy regulator, evaluates the wholesale prices every six months and adjusts the price cap accordingly.
 As the energy price cap is based on these prices, it is easy to predict upcoming price increases.